-The SC809 chassis includes a set of rail assemblies, including the mounting brackets and mounting screws required to install the system into the rack.
+The SC808 Chassis includes a set of rail assemblies, including mounting brackets and mounting screws you will need to install the systems into the rack.
 Please read this manual in its entirety before you begin the installation procedure.

 2-4 Electrical Safety Precautions